 Part 2: How to Install VMware tools manually on Ubuntu 19.10

-Let’s assume for some reasons you need to install the VMware tools manually.
+Let’s assume for some reason you need to install the VMware tools manually.
 Then, follow these steps:

 11) Access the CD drive from the Ubuntu Linux VM, and copy the VMware Tools file to the Desktop (or any location).
 It is a compressed file; we need to extract it.
 You can open this gzipped compressed file by double-clicking it.
 Then select the content and extract as shown below.
 In this example, I’m extracting to the same Desktop folder.